-Conversion and the installation of storage tank and dispensing systems for ethanol or biodiesel blended fuels requires a compatibility evaluation.
-Conventional storage and dispensing systems will generally require some modifications to maintain equipment material compatibility with the ethanol and biodiesel products.
-Both ethanol and biodiesel, stored as pure product or as a blended fuel, introduces different compatibility concerns for tanks, piping and dispenser components than gasoline blended with 10 percent or less ethanol or diesel blended with less than 20 percent biodiesel.
+Conversion and the installation of storage tank and dispensing systems for biofuel blends requires a thorough compatibility evaluation.
+Storage and dispensing systems manufactured for use with conventional fuels will generally require some modifications to maintain equipment material compatibility with the biofuel products.
+Both ethanol and biodiesel, stored as pure product or as a blended fuel, introduce different compatibility concerns for tanks, piping and dispenser components than gasoline blended with 10 percent or less ethanol or diesel blended with greater than five percent biodiesel.

-The ASTSWMO Alternative Fuels Workgroup developed a general template for a Compatibility Evaluation Checklist.
+The ASTSWMO Emerging Fuels Task Force developed a general template for use as a Compatibility Evaluation Checklist.
 The checklist is designed to ensure that all relevant components of the entire UST system are evaluated properly for compatibility.
-It provides a documentation record of this and also provides a summary of guidance information and responsibilities for owners and operators who intend to store biofuel blends.
-This checklist template is included in Appendix A of this document.
-States can tailor the checklist template to fit their particular program requirements and review process.
+It provides a documentation record of the evaluation and also provides a summary of guidance information and responsibilities for owners and operators who intend to store biofuel blends.
+The compatibility evaluation search tool (described below) may be used to help identify available documentation to support component compatibility.
+States should tailor the checklist template to fit their particular program requirements and review process.
+This checklist is included in Appendix A of this document.